-Thomas M. Jones joined Cozen O’Connor in 1986 and is a member resident in the Seattle office.
-He serves as vice chair of the firm’s Global Insurance Group and co-chair of Cozen O’Connor’s Electronic Discovery Practice Group.
+Thomas M. Jones joined Cozen O’Connor in 1986.
+He is vice chair of the firm’s Global Insurance Department and serves as co-chair of Cozen O’Connor’s Electronic Discovery Practice Group.
 Tom has a national practice representing insurers in complex litigation, and is frequently retained as national coordinating counsel in high-profile insurance coverage disputes.

 January 22, 2013